Alex Cairns: Loan to Stalybridge Celtic

-After an injury to Jamie Ashdown for the final home game of the season, Cairns was recalled to Leeds on 26 April 2013, and was named on the bench against Brighton & Hove Albion on 27 April.

-Following an injury to Jamie Ashdown during the following pre-season, Cairns was promoted to second choice goalkeeper, providing backup for Paddy Kenny and then loan goalkeeper Jack Butland.
-He remained second choice at Leeds even after Kenny's return from injury.
-On 16 May 2014, Cairns extended his contract with Leeds by a further year.

-On 13 May 2015, Cairns was released by Leeds United after his contract expired.

 Chesterfield

-On 29 July 2015, Cairns signed a six-month contract at Chesterfield.
+On 29 July 2015, Cairns signed a six-month contract at League One club Chesterfield.
 He left the club on 7 January 2016 after his contract expired, having made no appearances.

 Rotherham United

-The day after his release from Chesterfield, Cairns signed a contract with Rotherham United until the end of the season.
-The move reunited him with Rotherham manager Neil Redfearn, who had previously been his academy manager at Leeds United.
+The day after his release from Chesterfield, Cairns signed a contract with Championship club Rotherham United until the end of the season.
+The move reunited him with manager Neil Redfearn, who had previously been his academy manager at Leeds United.

 Fleetwood Town

 In July 2016, Cairns signed for League One club Fleetwood Town, where he went on to establish himself in the first team.
 He played a total of 81 games in his first two seasons at the club, keeping 34 clean sheets.
+In April 2017, he signed a new four-year contract with the club.
+In March 2021, he signed a new contract with the club, valid until summer 2023.

+Loan to Hartlepool United

+On 26 November 2022, Cairns joined League Two club Hartlepool United on a seven-day emergency loan deal.

+Salford City

-On 26 November 2022, Cairns joined League Two side Hartlepool United on a seven-day emergency loan deal.
-On 4 January 2023, Cairns joined League Two side Salford City on loan for the remainder of the 2022-23 season.
+On 4 January 2023, Cairns joined League Two club Salford City on loan for the remainder of the 2022–23 season.
+On 23 June, Cairns signed a permanent deal with Salford City.